Ronia, the Robber's Daughter (film): Reception

-The film was a major success, becoming the highest-grossing 1984 film in Sweden, More than 1.5 million people attended its screenings in Sweden.
+Box office

-Particularly, it was viewed as a children's film owing to the fact that various media houses made it appear as a children's piece.
-The New York Times, for instance, wrote, “ALL those kids in New York who have been longing to see a movie in the original Swedish can now throng to the 23d Street Triplex, where Ronja Robbersdaughter opens today”.
-To increase the audience size, the film was reproduced as a cartoon.
-Espeland noted, "The story has also been made into musicals, stage plays, and an animated TV series".
-That shows that the film was not just appealing to the ordinary viewers, it equally impressed artists who say it as an opportunity to catch more viewers.
+The film was a major success, becoming the highest-grossing 1984 film in Sweden; more than 1.5 million people attended its screenings in Sweden.

-Adaptations in other Mediums
+Critical response

-The film has been adapted as a cartoon with a similar title, “Ronja, the Robber’s Daughter”.
-Further, there is an English dub and a lullaby, each adapted from the same film.
-There is also a play written by Allison Gregory that goes by the same title.
+Ronia, the Robber's Daughter was viewed as a children's film, since various media houses made it appear as such.
+Walter Goodman, critic for The New York Times, for instance, wrote: "ALL those kids in New York who have been longing to see a movie in the original Swedish can now throng to the 23d Street Triplex, where Ronja Robbersdaughter opens today".
+In his review, he calls the film "a picturesque movie, filled with advertisements for Sweden's crashing waterfalls, deep woods and stony caverns".

 Awards and honours

 The film won Reader's Jury prize of the Berliner Morgenpost.
 It was in competition for a Golden Bear at the 35th Berlin International Film Festival in 1985, where it was awarded a Silver Berlin Bear for outstanding artistic contribution.
 Additionally, the film was considered for the 58th Academy Awards as one of the best in the category of Foreign Language Films.
 Though it was disputed and eliminated from the list of contestants, its proposal shows that it merited to some extent.